 Lost or stolen cards

 A lost or stolen Travel Money Card is a traveller’s nightmare.
-You’ll need to have your bank’s number handy to cancel the card, and you may need to order an emergency replacement card.
-Some banks offer 24/7 global emergency assistance, but fees usually apply.
-If you are stuck, a cash advance will get you out of a fix – with a high price tag.
+You’ll need to have your provider’s number handy to cancel the card, and you may need to order an emergency replacement card.
+Some providers offer 24/7 global emergency assistance, but fees usually apply.
+If you are stuck, a cash advance may help get you out of a fix – with a high price tag.

 Not widely accepted